Battle of Tripoli Airport: Events

-On 13 July the Libya Dawn coalition launched their operation to seize the airport.
+On 13 July, the Libya Dawn coalition launched their operation to seize the airport.
 Many aircraft were destroyed on the ground.
 The operation received public support from Grand Mufti Sadiq Al-Ghariani.

 On 23 August 2014, Zintani forces withdrew from the airport.
 They claimed that they withdrew because they had been instructed to do so by the parliament.
 This was later confirmed by parliamentary sources.

 Aftermath

-In the immediate aftermath of the battle, large fires and plumes of smoke arose from 4 large kerosene fuel containers that were struck by rocket attacks, polluting the surrounding grounds and the air quality.
+In the immediate aftermath of the battle, large fires, and plumes of smoke arose from 4 large kerosene fuel containers that were struck by rocket attacks, polluting the surrounding grounds and the air quality.
 Roads infrastructure on the exterior of the airport facility was damaged as well as inside the airport with mortar explosions and shrapnel.
 Residential areas near to the airport were also damaged in the fighting, as some residences were used in the fighting as firing positions by all involved parties.

-Residential areas surrounding the airport were also damaged during the battle, mostly from light weapons 7.62x32, heavy weapons damage from zsu-23-2 projectiles, RPG-7 and on rare occasions larger damage from T-72 rounds.
+Residential areas surrounding the airport were also damaged during the battle, mostly from light weapons 7.62x32, heavy weapons damage from ZU-23-2 projectiles, RPG-7 and on rare occasions larger damage from T-72 rounds.
 There have been reports of violations against civilians, and GRAD rocket systems being used on civilian residential areas, with civilians caught in the crossfire despite many of them being displaced.

 The airport main reception and customs building succumbed to catastrophic fire damage after an intense assault was launched by Islamist Libya Dawn and Al Somood militias to capture the facility during the final days of the battle which resulted in the defending Zintani forces withdrawing from the airport.

 The entirety of the interior of the reception building that housed offices and processing areas, containing flammable materials completely burned off, rendering the mail building unusable.

 The assault on the airport and deteriorating security in Libya, prompted UN agencies to relocate its staff to neighboring countries.
-UNSMIL "United Nations Support Mission in Libya" to condemn the violence and the destruction of Civilian infrastructure., resulting in the UN to reiterate its support for a civilian government within Libya and strongly condemned attacks on civilians and infrastructure by adapting resolution 2174(2014), including later placing sanctions on Salah Badi in 2018 for his roles in the assault on Tripoli Airport.
+UNSMIL "United Nations Support Mission in Libya" to condemn the violence and the destruction of Civilian infrastructure., resulting in the UN to reiterate its support for a civilian government within Libya and strongly condemned attacks on civilians and infrastructure by adapting resolution 2174 (2014), including later placing sanctions on Salah Badi in 2018 for his roles in the assault on Tripoli Airport.